DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 *Warning: Code Folding doesn't work great with Omnisharp.
 Use it at your own caution.
 If you use both together, I would warn you to open all code folding before using Omnisharp*

 ###Vim Mode
 I'm not a fan of the built in vintage plugin to emulate Vim mode.
-Particularily since, (atleast when I used it before) I couldn't use the ":" key.
+Particularly since, (at least when I used it before) I couldn't use the ":" key.
 By nature, :w has been engraved in my brain.
 So I switched to the excellent [vintageous plugin](http://guillermooo.bitbucket.org/Vintageous/).
 You can install it in the Command Palette again.
 Just make sure that in `Sublime Text` > `Preferences` > `Settings - User`, the `ignored_packages` includes this:

 ```
 "ignored_packages":